atenearesearchgroup/dt-graph-database/README.md

 # dt-graph-database
-In this repository, we include a basic example on how to set up a graph database for storing Digital Twins' execution traces.
-We are using a Braccio robotic arm as an example.
+In this repository, we include a basic example of setting up a graph database for storing Digital Twins' execution traces.
+Additionally, we compare this approach with one using Redis, a key-value database.
+We are using a Braccio robotic arm and a Lego Mindstorms NXJ as examples.
 ## Installation
 ### Graph database - neo4j